Why Study Software Engineering?

 Stacey Gelman, Professor and Software Engineering Program Director

 THE NATIONAL SCIENCE FOUNDATION (NSF) SCHOLARSHIP FOR LIBERAL ARTS MAJORS

 Academically talented liberal arts graduates who apply for the software engineering master’s program are eligible for the Stevens - NSF scholarship.
-Students must have quantitative skills evidenced by GRE scores of GPA in science and math undergraduate courses.
+Students must have quantitative skills evidenced by GRE scores and their GPA in STEM undergraduate courses.
 No formal computing background is required.